VIP Brother season 6: Kamelia G.

 Kamelia Gesheva "Voche" is a TV host and singer.
 She entered the House on Day 1 and was the eighth evicted on Day 59.

 Kamelia T.

 Kamelia Todorova is a jazz singer.
 She entered the House on Day 1 and was the fourth evicted on Day 43.

 Konstantin

-Konstantin Papazov "Titi" is a basketball coach.
+Konstantin "Titi" Papazov is a basketball coach.
 He entered the House on Day 1 and decided to walk out of the House on Day 31.

 Martin

 Martin Martinov is a male model and former Mister Bulgaria 2009.
 He entered the House on Day 1 and was the first evicted on Day 22.

 Stefan I.

 Stefan Ivanov "Wosh MC" is a rap singer.
 He entered the House on Day 3 and finished third in the finale on Day 64.

 Stefan M.

 Stefan Manov "Tacho" is the husband of Evgenia Kalkandjieva.
 He entered the House on Day 1 with his wife Evgenia and was ejected on Day 15 for slapping Zornitsa, his former lover, in the face.
 He was allowed to re-enter the House on Day 29 in order to show that he changed his behavior toward his wife Evgenia, but not as a full-right Housemate and finished fourth in the finale on Day 64.